 The right software will ensure you can keep detailed tabs on your vehicles and team.

-If you run a construction firm, it's important to know where your transportation vehicles and materials are – and if they’ll make it to their destinations on time.
+If you run a trucking, freight, construction, delivery or any other logistics business, it's important to know where your transportation vehicles and materials are – and if they'll make it to their destinations on time.
 GPS fleet tracking systems use GPS hardware installed in a vehicle to track locations, generate vehicle diagnostics and monitor driving behaviors.
 Real-time data is sent from the vehicle to your software via satellite, so you always have the most current data.

-To help you choose the right one for your construction firm, here are 10 things to look for in a GPS fleet tracking system.
+To help you choose the right one for your business, here are 10 things to consider in a GPS fleet tracking system.

 1. Cost and contracts

 GPS fleet tracking costs vary.
 There is no one-size-fits-all approach, and costs largely depend on the size of your fleet and the features you need.
 The majority of vendors charge on a month-to-month basis.
-You'll find prices from around $20 per month to $100 per month or more.
+You'll find prices from around $20 to $100 per month or more.
 Some providers also offer free hardware, while others charge on a per-user basis.
 Other payment options include annual subscriptions and pay-as-you-go plans.
-Note that some services require annual or multi-year contracts, but many don't require any long-term commitments.
+Some services require annual or multiyear contracts, but many don't require any long-term commitments.